teamoneill/lab/postgres/rebuild/project-template/instance/README.md

 # instance folder

-This folder is intentionally not a member of the rebuild processing.
+This folder is intentionally not a member of the rebuild process.

-Can be used for capturing instance-level activity that cannot (or should not) be a member of the rebuild processing.
+Can be used for capturing instance-level activity that cannot (or should not) be a step of the rebuild.

-Typically the rebuild process is executed by the database owner, not a super user.
+Typically the rebuild process is executed by the product owner role.

 Use cases: